markusC64/g64conv/README.md

 You can edit it with just a simple text editor or use your favourite textual diff tool to find differences between two images.
 And finally you can convert back the textual representation to a g64 gcr image.

+NEW

+- can be used to convert d64 to g64 using a template file.